MsAbigailS/HackAI/backend/README.md

 - "There is no current bet"
 - "Success"
 - "Winner was not side1 or side2"

+### Set Bet Choice
+POST
+`/setBetChoice`
+Form Body:
+choice=choice (yes or no)
+player=player
+amount=amount (numeric please)
+Will return 1 of 5 results:
+- "There is no current Bet"
+- "Not enough points for bet"
+- "Success"
+- "Not a valid choice for player"
+- "Missing Form Values"

 ### Making a Transcription
 POST